 Looking more like a Bauhaus block of seaside apartments than a cheery seaside hotel, the rather imposing exterior belies an explosion of colour and life going on inside.
 Flamingoes and their pink underbellies feature in motif form throughout the hotel and with good reason - look across the bay and you'll see hundreds of thousands of them, greater and lesser, doing their groovy shuffle or hunched down against the biting cold wind that skims off the polar sea current.

-The rooms - standard, luxury and a suite - are all enormous with high quality finishes and furnishings.
+The rooms - standard, luxury and suites - are all enormous with high quality finishes and furnishings.
 Decor is reigned in for a more neutral, relaxing pose and the floor-to-ceiling windows frame the bird-filled lagoon and setting sun rather well.

-Room amenities satisfy all but the most critical of boutique hotel definitions including air con, satellite TV, mini bar, coffee station, wi-fi, gadget-sized personal safe, universal plug points and high quality toiletries, towels, robes and linen.
+Room amenities satisfy all but the most critical of boutique hotel definitions including air con, satellite TV, mini bar, coffee station, WiFi, gadget-sized personal safe, universal plug points and high quality toiletries, towels, robes and linen.
+If you're staying in a suite, you'll also receive a bouquet of flowers and a complimentary bottle of sparkling wine too.

 Fulfilling the grand promises made by the plush finishes and modern amenities, the service at Flamingo Villa is top-notch: warm smiles attach themselves to an attentive attitude giving one the distinct impression the staff here genuinely care about your comfort and happiness.
 At every turn, the place positively oozes professionalism but nowhere is this more evident than the restaurant.